Novel constraints on neutrino physics beyond the standard model from the CONUS experiment: Data sets, experimental framework and analysis method

-The datasets used in this BSM analysis were gathered during \textsc{Run}-1 (Apr 01 - Oct 29, 2018) of the \textsc{Conus} experiment which is operated at the commercial nuclear power plant in Brokdorf, Germany.
-At the center of the nuclear power plant is a single-unit pressurized water reactor that is operated at a maximal thermal power of 3.9\,GW and serves as an intense electron antineutrino source at the 17m-distant experimental site.
+The data sets used in this BSM analysis were gathered during \textsc{Run}-1 (Apr 01 - Oct 29, 2018) of the \textsc{Conus} experiment which is operated at the commercial nuclear power plant in Brokdorf, Germany.
+Inside the nuclear power plant is a single-unit pressurized water reactor that is operated at a maximal thermal power of 3.9\,GW and serves as an intense electron antineutrino source at the 17m-distant experimental site.
 The expected antineutrino spectrum is a typical reactor spectrum, dominated by the contribution of the four isotopes $^{235}$U, $^{238}$U, $^{239}$Pu and $^{241}$Pu~\cite{Hayes:2016qnu}, with all of the neutrinos having energies of less than $\sim\!
 10 \MeV$.
 To describe the antineutrino emission spectrum from the reactor, we start from the predicted antineutrino spectra by Huber and Müller~\cite{Huber:2011wv,Mueller:2011nm} and correct for the $5 \MeV$-bump observed in experimental data~\cite{An:2016srz}.
-The relative contribution of the different isotopes can be accounted for by weighting the different isotopes according to their time-dependent fission fractions, which are provided to us by the reactor operating company Preussen Elektra GmbH, cf.~Table~\ref{tab:fission_fractions}. { } This reactor spectrum above the $1.8 \MeV$ threshold of IBD experiments determines the neutrino spectrum for all processes associated with nucleus scattering.
+The relative contribution of the different isotopes can be accounted for by weighting the different isotopes according to their time-dependent fission fractions, which are provided to us by the reactor operating company PreussenElektra GmbH.
+The corresponding values for the three detectors \textsc{Conus}-1, \textsc{Conus}-2 and \textsc{Conus}-3 (C1-C3) considered in the following analyses are listed in Table~\ref{tab:fission_fractions}. { } This reactor spectrum above the $1.8 \MeV$ threshold of IBD experiments determines the neutrino spectrum for all processes associated with nucleus scattering.
 For the electron scattering channels that we analyze, also the low-energy part (below $1.8 \MeV$) of the spectrum becomes relevant for which we use the simulation data provided by Ref.~\cite{Kopeikin:2003gu}.
 These simulations for the different isotopes can be weighted by the fission fractions and normalized to the total number of neutrinos emitted over the whole spectrum, of which there are on average $\sim \!
 7.2$ per fission, cf.~Ref.~\cite{Beda:2007hf}.
 To determine the total flux of antineutrinos that can interact with the \textsc{Conus} detectors, we can use the total number of fissions per second derived from the reactor thermal power, as every fission releases about $200 \MeV$ of energy (cf.~Ref.~\cite{Ma:2012bm} for details and exact isotope specific values).
 This leads to a total antineutrino flux at the experimental site of $2.3 \cdot 10^{13}$\,s$^{-1}$\,cm$^{-2}$.
 The influence of the shape uncertainties, i.e.\ the covariance matrix of the neutrino spectrum as provided by Ref.~\cite{An:2016srz}, was investigated in the context of the \textsc{Conus} CE$\nu$NS analysis~\cite{CONUS:2020skt} and turned out to be negligible in our case.
 Therefore, we do not include them in the present analysis.